MichaelZhang-TCT/panorama/README.md

 ## Updates

-- created GaussianBlurFast with OpenMP with new border padding.
+- created GaussianBlurFast with OpenMP with new border padding;
+- created tests for testing single class.

 ## Introduction